Cottage garden ideas: 19 ways to transform your back garden whatever its size

 How do you make a cottage garden look good in the winter?

 Cottage gardens always look stunning in summer, but you can keep a cottage garden looking good during winter too with the right planting approach.
-Many of the flowers in your garden will have interesting seed heads, so don't be too quick snipping them off with the secateurs.
+Many of the flowers in your garden will have interesting seed heads, so don't be too quick to snip them off with the secateurs.
 Instead, leave them to lend an interesting sculptural element to your winter garden.

 Choose evergreen shrubs and smartly clipped topiary to add structure, or small trees with interesting bark, brightly colored leaves, and clusters of berries, as these will look good all year round.